refinajs/refina/docs/guide/essentials/component.md

 :::

-## The Main Element {#main-element}
+## The Primary Element {#primary-element}

-If the component renders a DOM element (text node is excluded), it has a main element, which can be assessed via `componentInstance.$mainEl`.
+If the component renders a DOM element (text node is excluded), it has a primary element, which can be assessed via `componentInstance.$primaryEl`.

-If the component doesn't render any DOM element, its main element is `undefined`.
+If the component doesn't render any DOM element, its primary element is `undefined`.

-The main element should be the most important element in the component.
-And classes and styles applied to the component will be applied to the main element.
+The primary element should be the most major element in the component.
+Classes and styles applied to the component will be forwarded to the primary element.

-A component can specify the main element by calling `this.$main()`.
-If not specified, the first element will be the main element.
+A component can specify the primary element by calling `this.$primary()`.
+If not specified, the first element will be the primary element.

 :::info

-Elements rendered via low-level rendering functions also have a main element, which is always the element itself.
+Elements rendered via low-level rendering functions also have a primary element, which is always the element itself.

 :::